 ERCOT may form specific Resource prices for both incrementing and decrementing a specific Resource to resolve Local Congestion.

-QSEs may specify bid premiums by Resource that would be used to determine Resource-specific prices.
+As part of the submittal of the Resource Plan, QSEs may specify bid premiums by Resource that would be used to determine Resource-specific prices.
 Resource-specific incremental prices will be formed by ERCOT by adding the incremental bid premium to the MCPE of the Congestion Zone.
 The Resource-specific premium price will not be less than the bid premium.
 Resource-specific decremental prices will be the decremental premium specified.

 The actual Shift Factors with respect to the Local Congestion of Resources’ individual incremental and decremental prices from above are used to determine the most economical deployment of individual Resources to solve Local Congestion.